 We can only speculate now as to the impact such a transatlantic crossing between Mayo and America would have had on North Mayo, but the advent of faster steam travel and better wireless communications saw the plan shelved to become nothing more than a curiosity of history.

 The end of the line

-Carrying both passengers and freight, the Ballina to Killala line had five gatehouses, one tunnel, four bridges.
+Carrying both passengers and freight, the Ballina to Killala line had five gatehouses, one tunnel, and four bridges.
 At Killala station, a turntable, two sidings, a signal cabin, warehouses, and a splendid railway station and stationmaster’s house that is now a private dwellinghouse.

 The Ballina-Killala Railway passed through the townlands of Ballina, Kilmoremoy, Laghtadawannagh, Cullens, Rathroeen, Coonealcauraun, Rosserk, Derreens, Knockalough, Rathglass East, Newtownwhite, Carrowreagh, Crosspatrick, Moyne, Meelick, Kilroe, Townplots East and Townplots West, Killala.

-There are many stories told about the railway and none more poignant than that of Sir Charles Gore, Belleek Manor, who provided most of the land on which railway was built and whose mortal remains were brought back to Ballina on the first train to enter the town.
-He had died in Shelbourne Hotel, Dublin, on May 20, 1873.
+There are many stories told about the railway and none more poignant than that of Sir Charles Gore, Belleek Manor, who provided most of the land on which the railway was built and whose mortal remains were brought back to Ballina on the first train to enter the town.
+He died in Shelbourne Hotel, Dublin, on May 20, 1873.